ipspace/blog/content/posts/2021/12/bgp-anycast-lab.md

 {% endif %}
 ```

-Finally, I modified the IBGP Add Path template to enable bidirectional *Add Path* functionality within the autonomous system -- we need that to allow the edge routers to send multiple paths to the route reflectors:
+Finally, I modified the IBGP Add Path template to enable bidirectional *Add Path* functionality within the autonomous system -- we need that to allow the edge routers to send multiple paths to the route reflectors, hoping S1 and L1 will get three BGP paths to the anycast prefix.

 {{<cc>}}Simplified IBGP Add Path template{{</cc>}}
 ```